 When you are almost there, you must drive on about 2 miles of dirt roads which can be hard to drive on after a bad rain or if there is snow and ice, so plan your trip accordingly.

 As soon as we arrived, the kids immediately wanted to run and climb on the rock formation closest to the road.

 The rock formations are actually Dakota sandstone concretions, three of which look just like mushrooms, stem and all!

 The main 3 formations are on land where the grass has been mowed.
 There are even more rocks outside of the mown area, but as tempting as it may be, I would not recommend going further back in the weeds and the small winding dirt paths that are overgrown with weeds.

 Our kids ran ahead to this area to climb on other rock formations.
 When my sister and I caught up to them, we immediately realized that some of the weeds the kids were running through was poison ivy!
 Luckily, we were able to wash them off quickly and no one had a reaction to it.

 You do want to make sure you go across the little bridge that spans a dry creek bed on the other side of the road from the three main formations.

-Keep walking about 100 yards further and you will see two well formed mushroom shaped rocks as well as several other “mushroom top” shaped rocks who lost their sandstone bases long ago.
+Keep walking about 100 yards further and you will see two well-formed mushroom-shaped rocks as well as several other “mushroom top” shaped rocks that lost their sandstone bases long ago.
 These smaller rocks are lower to the ground and fun to climb around on.